OT-OSM/wazuh/README.md

 ## Ansible Role: Wazuh-Manager

-Ansible role to setup, manage Wazuh -Manager standalone
+Ansible role to configure wazuh manager standalone with slack integration

 Some of the highlighting features are:-